0

 This category consolidates multiple workflows into autonomous supply zones managed as a single operational unit.

-Multiple automated systems operate together as one zone, orchestrated centrally with shared inventory and access rules.
+operate together as one zone, orchestrated centrally with shared inventory and access rules.

 Replacement of multi-role support teams